26 January 2015

 When you drive in snow and ice, extra care should be taken even if the roads have been gritted.
 It may help to set off in second gear to avoid your wheels spinning.
 Drive slowly and carefully and be very gentle when accelerating and braking.
 Stopping distances can be up to ten times greater than on dry roads so allow extra distance between you and the driver in front.

 One of the common mistakes people make in winter driving is hitting the brakes when their car starts to skid.
 If this happens to you, steer gently in the direction of the skid.
 Don’t brake as this will make your wheels lock and your car will skid even more.

 With several weeks of the winter still to come, we could yet face more snow and ice on our roads.
 When driving in snow and ice, proper preparation and care are vital to help you drive safely and help keep others safe too.

 Slater and Gordon offer a free consultation for people injured in accidents through no fault of their own.
-Call us 24/7 on freephone 0800 916 9046 or contact us online and we will call you.
+Contact us here and we'll be happy to help you.

 Tuesday 12th May 2020